marcluque/Reversi-AI/README.md

 However, when picking a too narrow window, the best move might be missed.

 ### Multi-Player Algorithms
-The following algorithms try several approaches for multi-player situations.
+The following algorithms try several approaches for multiplayer situations.
 The implementations do not rely on a book, like the standard MiniMax and its extensions.
 Instead, the algorithms are implemented with the help of their respective papers, all the papers are linked in their respective sections.